cecid/hermes-docs/docs/source/configuration.rst

 |                                                                                  |                                                      |
 +----------------------------------------------------------------------------------+------------------------------------------------------+

-Hermes 2 plugin properties
+Hermes plugin properties
 --------------------------

 AS2 plugin
 ^^^^^^^^^^
-In the directory :file:`{<HERMES_2_PLUGINS_LOCATION>}/hk.hku.cecid.edi.as2/conf/hk/hku/cecid/edi/as2/conf`, there are some configuration files for Hermes 2's AS2 plugin.
+In the directory :file:`{<HERMES_2_PLUGINS_LOCATION>}/hk.hku.cecid.edi.as2/conf/hk/hku/cecid/edi/as2/conf`, there are some configuration files for Hermes's AS2 plugin.
 Which configuration file you should edit depends on the property:

 +----------------------------------------------------+----------------------------------------+